20steps/cordova-plugin-watch/README.md

 ```

 ### Configuration
 In Xcode you need to set the development team for your app target and WatchKit Extention target - for this you need a payed iOS dev account).
-Then add for both tagetes yourt desired *App Group* under your target *Capabilities*.
+Then add for both targets your desired *App Group* under your target *Capabilities*.

 ### Usage in JavaScript
 #### Initialize